 - Hazard/Physical Risk: Physical hazards include danger to your buildings or equipment, such as fires or natural disasters.
 They also include risks associated with your employees, such as injury or illness.

 The type of risk that you’re dealing with informs how to plan.
 A process should be employed to help navigate this important realm.

-Interested in Risk Management in Business?
+Interested in an online degree in Business?

 The Risk Management Process